failnot3/OPEN-BG-POS-V1/README.md

 - [ ] POS devices conectivity
 - [ ] Fast and modern
 - [ ] Wide range of reports.
 (Covering every case)
 - [ ] Local, none of that cloud stuff.

+# Usage:
+First download or clone the repo.
+Second navigate to the front-end folder in your terminal and write:
+...
+npm install
+...